akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 ## Why are trailers bad?

 If trailers were unnecessary but ultimately harmless, I wouldn't be writing this unhinged rant.
-But trailers aren't harmless: they make it unnecessarily difficult to add gRPC support to existing applications.
+But trailers aren't harmless: they make it difficult to add gRPC APIs to existing applications.
 Is your Python application built with Django, Flask, or FastAPI?
 Too bad --- WSGI and ASGI don't support trailers, so your application can't handle gRPC-flavored HTTP.
 Trying to call your gRPC server from an iPhone?
 Sorry, `URLSession` doesn't support trailers either.
 The list goes on and on.

 Rather than augmenting these battle-tested HTTP stacks, Google's gRPC implementations replace them.
 Of course, this prevents gRPC applications from benefiting from the huge ecosystem of middleware, add-ons, and documentation that makes popular web frameworks so productive.
 It also comes with a tremendous loss of generality: gRPC's HTTP stack can _only_ serve RPCs.
-If you want to serve an HTML page, receive a file upload, or handle an HTTP `GET`, you're out of luck.
+If you want to serve an HTML page, receive a file upload, handle an HTTP `GET`, or support HTTP/1.1, you're out of luck.

 These pains are most acute on the web.
 Like many other clients, the `fetch` API doesn't support trailers.
 Unlike mobile or backend applications, though, web